reframejs/reframe/readme.md

 Reframe's flexibility is based on three pillars:

-- **Progressive Eject** -
+1. **Progressive Eject** -
    All Reframe parts are ejectable:
-  You can eject the build configuration, and/or the rendering, and/or the routing, and/or the server, etc.
+   You can eject the build configuration, and/or the render code, and/or the routing code, and/or the server code, etc.

-- **Minimal glue code** -
+2. **Minimal glue code** -
    We isolate a maximum of code in do-one-thing-do-it-well libraries.
    That way, we managed to reduce the glue code to a tiny ~500 lines of code.

-- **Flexible stack** -
+3. **Flexible stack** -
    Reframe assembles a flexible stack:
    You can configure your app to have a frontend only (aka static site), a frontend + backend (aka SSR app), a backend only (aka old-school app with plain old HTML), or a frontend + backend + database/ORM (aka full-stack app).
    And it is easy to add/remove a backend, and/or a frontend, and/or a database/ORM to an existing app.

-Leading to benefits:
+Giving us some benefits:

 **Take Over Control** -
 As your app grows and the need arises you can eject and take control over Reframe parts.